kimsoomnin/PyCHAM/README.md

 ChamSA = Chamber surface area (m2), used if the Rader and McMurry wall loss of particles
 		option (Rader_flag) is set to 1 (on) below

+coag_on = set to 1 (default if left empty) for coagulation to be modelled, or set to zero
+			to omit coagulation

 nucv1 = Nucleation parameterisation value 1